 “People Are Strange” is another catchy single despite its depressing message, and helped by the tricky ending.
 The insistent “My Eyes Have Seen You” is contradictorily followed by the moodier “I Can’t See Your Face In My Mind”, both fairly slight in comparison to “When The Music’s Over”.
 While not as pointedly provocative as “The End”, it still features many oft-repeated Morrison couplets and good dynamic contributions from the band, making it as much of a group performance as a showcase for Jim’s prose.
 And assuming you can stand the sound of the organ, a better song.

 As with most sophomore albums following a classic debut, Strange Days had to catch up to a lot, but there are and were enough songs in their repertoire to keep it consistent.
 They were still able to concentrate on the music without the distractions that would soon take over their celebrity.
+(Even today the album lives in the shadow of its older brother.
+Much was made of the 50th Anniversary Deluxe Edition upon its release, even though all it contained was the original stereo mix on one CD and the original mono mix on the other.
+The alternate takes of “People Are Strange” and “Love Me Two Times”, which were added to the 40th Anniversary reissue, were not included.)

 The Doors Strange Days (1967)—3½